Bicycling Monterey Site & Projects

 In support of this campaign, Mari created six Bicycling Monterey videos for your viewing pleasure.
 All six are available for viewing on BikeMonterey.org; click here.
 Rights to music in the videos were contributed, free of charge, by the musicians, Dan Frechette and Laurel Thomsen and Taylor Kropp.
 Below see the January 2017 release, with music by Taylor Kropp.

-For FAQs and other options for giving, see https://bit.ly/GiveFAQs Questions? https://bit.ly/ContactMari Looking for Bicycling Monterey's latest video?
-Click the "Story" tab above, then scroll to the end.
+For FAQs and various options for giving, see https://bit.ly/GiveFAQs Questions? https://bit.ly/ContactMari

 December 22, 2016 will mark one year since we ten women launched the first-ever fundraising campaign for Bicycling Monterey.